Cudgen

-Cudgen (/kʌdʒən/) is a town located in north-eastern New South Wales, Australia, in the Tweed Shire.
-It is built on the former land of the Coodjingburra clan of the Minyungbal.
-There is a primary school on Collier Street, the Cudgen Public School.
+Cudgen (/kʌdʒən/) is a town located in north-eastern New South Wales, Australia.
+It sits within the Tweed Shire local government area and it is 14 km from the regional centre of Tweed Heads.

+It is built on the land of the Coodjingburra clan of the Minyungbal people of the Yugambeh nation.
+The name Cudgen is derived from the Yugambe language word kidhin which means 'red clay'.

 Demographics

 In the 2016 Census, Cudgen recorded a population of 857 people, 50% female and 50% male.

 The median age of the Cudgen population was 39 years, 2 years above the national median of 37.

 85.4% of people living in Cudgen were born in Australia.
 The other top responses for country of birth were England 3.1%, New Zealand 1.5%, Thailand 0.6%, Scotland 0.5%, Japan 0.5%.

 94.1% of people spoke only English at home; the next most common languages were 0.9% Japanese, 0.4% Turkish, 0.4% Italian, 0.4% Thai, 0.4% Czech.

 Sport and recreation

 The Cudgen Hornets is the local rugby league club that competes in the Northern Rivers Regional Rugby League competition.